A

 Adoption barrier

-Both wearable, non-wearable users cited limited understanding of metrics as the main blocker.
+Both wearable and non-wearable users cited lack of personalisation, meaningful insights and real outcomes as the main barrier.

-Both wearable, non-wearable users cited limited understanding of metrics as the main blocker.
+Both wearable and non-wearable users cited lack of personalisation, meaningful insights and real outcomes as the main barrier.

 Age related challenges